daniellerch/daniellerch.github.io/index.md

 ### Latest updates

+- **[Aletheia](https://github.com/daniellerch/aletheia)**: Aletheia is an open source image steganalysis tool for the detection of hidden messages in images.
+To achieve its objectives, Aletheia uses state-of-the-art machine learning techniques.
+It is capable of detecting different steganographic methods as for example LSB replacement, LSB matching and some kind of adaptive schemes.
+  <br>[ *Updated on 2021-05-07* ]

 - **[Watermarking examples](https://github.com/daniellerch/stegolab/tree/master/watermarking)**: Implementation of some watermarking schemes proposed in the book [Digital Watermarking and Steganography](https://www.elsevier.com/books/digital-watermarking-and-steganography/cox/978-0-12-372585-1)  by I. J. Cox, M. L. Miller, J. A. Bloom, J. Fridrich and T. Kalker.
   <br>[ *Updated on 2021-02-15* ]

 - **[Syndrome Trellis Codes](https://github.com/daniellerch/stegolab/tree/master/codes/STC.py)**: A Python implementation of the steganography embedding technique presented in the paper "[Minimizing embedding impact in steganography using trellis-coded quantization](https://doi.org/10.1117/12.838002)" by Tomáš Filler, Jan Judas and Jessica Fridrich.
   <br>[ *Updated on 2020-10-08* ]